1007850/photobooth/README.md

 1. `pip install -r requirements_posix.txt` in root directory
 2. Open `config.json` and modify.
 Details in configuration section below.

+## Setup

+LUTS
+1. Open a sample image in Photoshop
+2. Create desired look using only adjustment layers
+3. Export as .CUBE lut, with 64 grid size
+4. Repeat for as many designs as needed and place in configured lutsPath folder

+Overlays
+1. Create design with appropriate aspect ratio for print paper
+2. Set transparency in areas where photos are meant to be placed to 0%
+3. Export as .png image with alpha layer enabled
+4. Repeat for as many overlays as needed and place in configured overlaysPath folder

 ## Configuration
 Configuraiton is done in `config.json`.
 The property names are self-explanatory, see below for details.